AlpAydinoglu/sverification/examples/double_int/README.md

 # Explanation

-One should run the following files in the given order to recreate the results.
+You can run the following files in the given order to recreate the results.
 Start with `sampling_MIQP.m`.

 `sampling_MIQP.m`: Creates 2000 samples using the function `mixed_integer_CS.m`.
 Saves this data as `data_training.mat`.